uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 The trouble is, it doesn't show where the trains go — all you know is that there are two trains from each station, the A-train and the B-train.
 The inhabitants of Trainsylvania don't seem to mind this — it's quite fun choosing trains at each station, and after a while you usually find yourself arriving where you intended.

-{image file-path="img/chapters/trainsylvania-blank.png" alt="An incomplete train map" caption="true"}
+{image file-path="img/chapters/trainsylvania-blank.png" alt="An incomplete train map"}

-Click image to enlarge

-{image end}

 You can travel around Trainsylvania yourself using the following interactive.
 You're starting at the City Mall station, and you need to find your way to Suburbopolis.